 Performance Bonds: After a contractor procures a project, they will want to have a performance bond in place to complete the work for the project.
 Performance bonds can actually be utilized by either the contractor or owner and are designed to ensure that the other contracting party fulfills their contractual obligations.

 Payment Bonds: Considered an alternative to a mechanic’s lien (which cannot be performed on a government project), payment bonds ensure that all of the other workers on a project (subcontractors, laborers, suppliers) are guaranteed payment.

-A Construction Law Firm That Specializes in Bond Law
+A Construction Law Firm That Excels in Bond Law

 Bonds can impact projects in a variety of ways.
 For example, many contractors miss out on great opportunities during the bid process because they don’t have the necessary bid bond pre-approved.
 From ensuring your contract has performance bonds that protect you to filing a bond claim against an owner, it’s important to consult with a construction law firm that is intimately familiar with bond law and understands the nuances of surety bonds and how they impact construction projects.

 If you are in need of a professional construction law firm, please submit our contact request form for more information.